World Diabetes Foundation

 To address these challenges, the Institute for Implementation Science and Health (IISH) in Nepal, in collaboration with WHO’s Department of Noncommunicable Diseases, Rehabilitation and Disability, the Alliance for Health Policy and Systems Research, the WHO Nepal Country Office and Dhulikhel Hospital are currently conducting an implementation research project in Namobudha Municipality, Kavrepalnchowk district.
 The project is supported by the Norwegian Agency for Development Cooperation.

 Involving 14 health facilities and over 80 female community health volunteers (FCHVs), the study explores how FCHVs can engage with hypertension prevention and control efforts across Nepal.
-This task-shifting approach aims to strengthen primary health care and improve health system efficiency, particularly by directly engaging and linking communities with healthcare providers.
+This task-sharing approach aims to strengthen primary health care and improve health system efficiency, particularly by directly engaging and linking communities with healthcare providers.
 In Nepal, FCHVs have traditionally been involved with delivering preventive and promotive maternal and child health services.
 As part of this study, they are expanding their roles to health education and counselling for hypertension and measuring blood pressure, supporting the current primary health care delivery system.
 Similar approaches have shown promising results in other countries, and engaging community health workers has been identified as an underexplored yet promising approach for redistributing tasks in Nepal.

 A cluster randomised controlled trial involving some 795 participants will test the acceptability and feasibility of this approach among FCHV, health workers and patients.
 Data will be gathered through quantitative assessments and qualitative insights; the project started in September 2023 and is set to be completed by December 2024.